Ryan McCartan: Career

-In mid-2018 he originated the lead role of Eddie Corbin in the new musical Mutt House at the Kirk Douglas Theatre, and in August 2019 he played Lt.
+In August 2019 he played Lt.
 Cable in South Pacific at the Aspen Music Festival.
-In 2019, he starred in the role of Mac in the Roundabout Theatre Company's new musical Scotland PA.
+Also in 2019, he starred as Mac in Roundabout Theatre Company's new musical Scotland PA.
 In November 2019 he made his solo show debut at Feinstein's/54 Below.
 In April 2020, he hosted the Broadway Cares/Equity Fights AIDS viewing of 25 Years of Disney Broadway.

-He joined the cast of Frozen on Broadway as Hans in February 2020 opposite McKenzie Kurtz as Anna and Ciara Renée as Elsa.
-However, due to the ongoing COVID-19 pandemic, all Broadway theatres were closed in March.
-Disney later announced, on May 14, 2020, that Frozen would not reopen after the lifting of the lockdown.
-During 2022, he played Hans in the Broadway National tour of Frozen for two runs, with his final performance being September 4, 2022.
-His first run would reunite him with Kurtz, his Broadway Anna.
+He joined the cast of Frozen on Broadway as Hans in February 2020.
+However, due to the COVID-19 pandemic, all Broadway theatres were closed in March.
+During 2022, he played Hans in the U.S. National tour of Frozen; his final performance was on September 4, 2022.

-In October 2022, McCartan was cast as Kyle Reed in the spin-off of Supernatural, The Winchesters.
+In October 2022, McCartan was cast as Kyle Reed in The Winchesters, a spin-off of Supernatural.
 In June 2023, McCartan starred as Tony in a production of West Side Story at the Lyric Opera of Chicago.

-In November 2023, McCartan starred as Cletis in the Off-Broadway production of Lone Star.
+In November 2023, he starred as Cletis in the off-Broadway production of Lone Star.
 In September 2024, he took on the titular role in Randy Newman's Faust at The Soraya in Los Angeles, California.
-He starred opposite Reeve Carney, Javier Munoz and Veronica Swift.

-In 2024, McCartan was announced to star in the Ahmanson Theatre and Broadway productions of Stephen Sondheim's Old Friends from February to June 2025.
-However, it was later announced McCartan would be replaced by Kyle Selig, and instead join the cast of The Great Gatsby on Broadway beginning in January 2025 replacing Jeremy Jordan in the title role.
-He's performed opposite Eva Noblezada, Sarah Hyland, and Aisha Jackson as Daisy.
+McCartan joined the cast of The Great Gatsby on Broadway in January 2025, replacing Jeremy Jordan in the title role.
+In May 2026, he was expected to star in West Side Story as Tony as a part of the Washington National Opera at the Lyric Baltimore and Music Center at Strathmore.

 Personal life

-McCartan began dating actress and singer Dove Cameron who was his Liv & Maddie co-star in August 2013.
-He officially announced that Cameron was his fiancée on April 14, 2016, but the relationship ended in October 2016.
+McCartan began dating actress and singer Dove Cameron, his Liv & Maddie co-star, in August 2013.
+He officially announced that Cameron was his fiancée on April 14, 2016.
+The relationship ended in October 2016.

 In October 2017, McCartan began dating Samantha Fekete, with whom he ran a YouTube channel called The Stage Door, previously known as Sam & Ryan.
-In September 2023, McCartan and Fekete revealed that they had amicably ended their romantic relationship, but planned to continue running The Stage Door together and remain friends.
-Later, however, the duo announced the discontinuation of the channel on a YouTube community post.
+In September 2023, they ended their romantic relationship but planned to continue running The Stage Door together.
+They soon discontinued the channel.

-On July 29, 2014, McCartan revealed in a tweet that he has had Type-1 diabetes since age six.
-In 2019, McCartan stated in an interview that he had been sexually abused by a theatre mentor when he was 12.
+In 2014, McCartan tweeted that he has had Type-1 diabetes since age six.
+In 2019, he stated in an interview that he had been sexually abused by a theatre mentor when he was 12.

-In multiple Sam & Ryan videos and other Internet media, McCartan has self-identified as either queer or bisexual.
+McCartan has self-identified as either queer or bisexual.